department-of-veterans-affairs/vets-website/_education/4-work-study-job-apprenticeship.md

 - 20% of your applicable MHA during the remainder of the training
 - You will receive up to $83 per month for books and supplies.

 ***All other GI Bill® programs.
-For all other GI Bill® programs, the payment rates are as follows:***
+For all other GI Bill® programs, the MHA payment rates are as follows:***
 - 75% of the full-time GI Bill® rate for the first six months of training
 - 55% of the full-time GI Bill® rate for the second six months of training
 - 35% of the full-time GI Bill® rate for the remainder of the training program